Sunday, September 12, 2021

 Shem: Olive skin, blue-black beards, hawk noses.
 Semitic Peoples and Cultures.
 Think Lebanon, Palestine.
 Cult: Ishtar, Bel, Set, Pteor, Nergal, Asthoreth.

-Koth: Mesopotamian formerly Archeron, feels assyrian with king Strabonus.
+Koth: Mesopotamian formerly Archeron, feels Assyrian with king Strabonus.
 Cult: Isthar, Bel, Set.

-Ophir: Shamu sounds mesopotamian, so Babylon (North/South switch with Assyria)?
+Ophir: Shamu sounds Mesopotamian, so Babylon (North/South switch with Assyria)?
 Cult: Isthar, Bel

 KhauranKohjara: examples for small kingdoms, like Syria.